cu8code/camlibu/README.md

 # Cam-lib
-this a lib for eazy intigration of cam in your web page
+This a lib for ezy intigration of camAPI in your web page

+## Project TODO
+[ ] write 2 test
+[ ] write feature - taking a picture